The impact of Covid-19 on people affected by rare, genetic and undiagnosed conditions.

 Genetic Alliance UK calls for: a collection of morbidity and mortality data to enable a better assessment of the impact of Covid-19 on people living with rare conditions, priority access for those with rare conditions to Covid-19 tests if they have a legitimate reason to ask for a test, guaranteed access to PPE for those living with a rare condition and those that care or support them.
 There is also a call, for when a Covid-19 vaccine becomes available, for those with rare conditions to be considered for priority access.

 There also needs to be more support for those who choose to self-isolate due to their condition.
 There are learnings from this crisis that should be included in the Rare Disease Framework that is due to be published by the end of the year.

 Jayne’s presentation was followed by a short discussion surrounding the possibility of collecting data regarding specific disease types and if they have been more impacted than others by Covid-19.
 Suggestions were also made to contact the Health and Social Care Select Committee on the lack of response to Genetic Alliance UK’s letter to the Secretary of State.
-Other suggestions included, sending The Rare Reality of Covid-19 report to other MPs and onto the Public Accounts Committee as part of their investigation into the Government’s handling of the Covid-19 crisis.
+Other suggestions included, sending The Rare Reality of Covid-19opens PDF file report to other MPs and onto the Public Accounts Committee as part of their investigation into the Government’s handling of the Covid-19 crisis.

 Charities supporting their communities during Covid-19